input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>&nbsp;
 2.  `--db-path FILEPATH`
     <br/>Path to the directory with node's database (called Global State).
-    <br/>If specified path doesn'n exist, directory will be created.
+    <br/>If the specified path doesn't exist, a directory will be created.
     <br/>Default value: none.
     <br/>&nbsp;
 3.  `--rebuild-db`